ickb/proposal/README.md

 The Periphery Layer addresses these user needs, making the the Protocol handy to use irrespective of user capital size and location.

-## 👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇 WORK IN PROGRESS 👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇

 ### Periphery Layer's Technology

-Basically we need technology that can interface user needs to the Protocol.
+We need to find a technology that can interface variable user needs on L1 & L2 to the Protocol Internal layers on L1, but actually in the wild already exists a more general solution to this problem, we are essentially approaching a CKB / CKB++ market.

-Focus solely on limit orders, maybe with automatic switch to the other side, rebalanced by bot

-This is achieved by using a combination of on-chain and off-chain components.

-As for the Core, the Incentivization Layer of the Protocol lives completely on-chain, once deployed it's independent from any entity, so it's not upgradable.
-This Layer exist as the Protocol needs to incentivize a well time distributed deposit pool and needs to dis-incentivize actions that leads to the opposite.
-Since direct access to the Core Layer is disabled this layer cannot be bypassed.

-- CKB/CKB++ limit orders platform on L1 + arbitrage bot
-- CKB/CKB++ limit orders on L2  + arbitrage bot
-- deposits too BIG can (but don't need to) use limit orders.
-An arbitrage bot takes care of exchange them gradually
-- deposits too SMALL are better served by secondary markets.
-An arbitrage bot takes care of keeping the price balanced
+Any kind of technology that enables market price discovery could theoretically work.
+This is because we can develop an off-chain bot that every time the CKB / CKB++ price is unbalanced, it arbitrages the price difference between the CKB / CKB++ market and the Protocol, balancing it back again.

+Currently in the DeFi space there are two main techniques of price discovery:

+- [Limit Orders Book](https://www.investopedia.com/terms/o/order-book.asp) based markets, the traditional solution;
+- [Geometric Mean Market Maker](https://arxiv.org/abs/1911.03380) such as Uniswap, a new and evolving solution;

+Geometric Mean Market Makers are a form of Automated Market Makers and they are very successful in DeFi as they're relatively easy to implement, provide liquidity to and trade against.
+On the other side trades of size comparable to the liquidity pool experience high slippage.
+Of course this behavior depends highly on the bonding curve.

+On the other side Limit Orders Book based markets have a very different kind of slippage and big trades can work around slippage by using Limit Orders.
+On the other side they have different issues in DeFi, as being on-chain doesn't really work well with high frequency trading, both for the blockchain speed and fee costs associated with every on-chain transaction.

+Currently hybrid models are being researched by different parties, myself included, and in all likelihood the Periphery Layer will adapts one of these to its particular needs.

 ### Path to Sustainability

-- Bot & limit orders fees leads to a future where I can maintain and upgrade the services offered
+Both the arbitrage bot and the market platform could generate fees.
+This is good as it leads to a future where I can maintain the service for the long run and possibly upgrade it to a DAO.

-- Fees can be managed by DAO or directly by me
-- DAO could happen [similarly to this](https://genesysgo.medium.com/the-comprehensive-guide-to-genesysgo-and-the-shdw-ido-278b90d3186c) (thanks Sebastien for nominating it months ago), but would carry a big development overhead;
-- Directly managed by me: it's still decentralized as anyone can write a bot to arbitrage between the core and limit orders.
-Alternatively a third party can design a totally independent system to interface users and the core protocol, as the core is totally independent from me.
+On one side in the beginning the service offered by the Periphery Layer will be directly managed by me.
+This could even work in the long term as it's still decentralized as anyone can write a bot to arbitrage between the Inner Protocol and the CKB/CKB++ market.
+To be even more decentralized a third party can design a totally independent system to interface users and the Inner Protocol, as the Inner Protocol is totally independent from me.

+On the other side in the long term the DAO could happen similarly to [GenesysGo](https://genesysgo.medium.com/the-comprehensive-guide-to-genesysgo-and-the-shdw-ido-278b90d3186c), but would carry a big development overhead and it's something that should be developed at a later time.

 ## Road-Map & Incentives